argodev/studies/nt_survey/NT_Class_14_Manuscript.md

 evidence that the author is John the apostle.
 In 1 John the author makes a clear claim to be an apostle from the very beginning.
 Let’s look at 1 Jn 1:1-3:

-1:1-3 _"What was from the beginning, what we have heard, what we have seen with our eyes, what we have observed and have touched with our hands, concerning the word of life— that life was revealed, and we have seen it and we testify and declare to you the eternal life that was with the Father and was revealed to us—
+1:1-3 "_What was from the beginning, what we have heard, what we have seen with our eyes, what we have observed and have touched with our hands, concerning the word of life— that life was revealed, and we have seen it and we testify and declare to you the eternal life that was with the Father and was revealed to us—